Skip to main content

 PostgreSQL Logs - Errors

-The Amazon RDS - PostgreSQL Logs - Errors dashboard provide details on error occurring on your PostgreSQL instance by keeping track of log severity using postgresql.log.
+The Amazon RDS - PostgreSQL Logs - Errors dashboard provides details on errors occurring on your PostgreSQL instance by keeping track of log severity using postgresql.log.

 Use this dashboard to: